anderslatif/facechat/README.md

-# Face Chat
+# Face Wall

-A public chat application
+A public chat application with faces on a wall